CalebFenton/CalebFenton.github.io/source/_posts/filtering-popular-code-and-effects-on-model-accuracy.md

 I've been conducting experiments to try and improve accuracy of a malware detection tool called [Judge](http://judge.rednaga.io/).
 This post is about an experiment involving finding which classes and methods occur frequently in the training data and excluding them from training.
 The intuition is that by filtering out popular code, the features will be more representative of what's unique to each sample.

-This idea, as well as several other such as model stacking and blending which I'll write about later, as well as some implementation ideas were given to me by Nikita Buchka ([@advegoc](https://twitter.com/advegoc) and [blogs](https://securelist.com/all/?author=551&filter=)).
+This idea, as well as several other such as model stacking and blending which I write about in [Measuring the Usefulness of Multiple Models](https://calebfenton.github.io/2017/09/28/measuring-the-usefulness-of-multiple-models/), as well as some implementation ideas were given to me by Nikita Buchka ([@advegoc](https://twitter.com/advegoc) and [blogs](https://securelist.com/all/?author=551&filter=)).
 <!-- more -->

 ## Fingerprinting Code